SL-Pirate/dart_odbc/README.md

 ### Accessing low level API

 - Since this package is at its early stage, most advanced functionalities are not implemented or tested yet.
-In case you need more functionality, the direct access to the `ODBC` driver can be obtained by importing the `SQL` class.
+In case you need more functionality, the direct access to the `ODBC` driver can be obtained by importing the `LibODBC` class from `ffi/libodbc.dart`.

 - For more information on the `ODBC` api go to [Microsoft ODBC Documentation](https://learn.microsoft.com/en-us/sql/odbc/microsoft-open-database-connectivity-odbc?view=sql-server-ver16)